marekboodt/Security-Scanning-Repo/README.md

 **Any developer or team who wants to add robust security scanning to their GitHub projects with minimal setup.**
 Just add a code snippet to your workflow; this repository manages everything else.

+**Scan Types Explained:**
+- **SAST:** Analyzes your code for vulnerabilities before running it (static analysis).
+- **DAST:** Tests your running application for vulnerabilities (dynamic analysis, like an external attacker).
+- **IaC:** Checks your infrastructure-as-code files for misconfigurations and security risks.

+---

+## 🛡️ What Are SAST, DAST, and IaC?

+**SAST (Static Application Security Testing):**
+Analyzes your source code or binaries for security vulnerabilities without executing the program.
+Helps catch issues early in development.

+**DAST (Dynamic Application Security Testing):**
+Scans your running application (usually a web app) from the outside, looking for vulnerabilities by simulating real attacks—no access to source code needed.

+**IaC (Infrastructure as Code Security):**
+Checks your infrastructure-as-code files (like Terraform, CloudFormation, etc.) for misconfigurations or security risks before they reach production.

 ---

 ## 🚀 How It Works